 But in the end, it can be one of the greatest accomplishments.

 And building tiny is always better as a team.

 A helping hand can go a long way in a day.

 They started the project in September of 2020.

-And they were completed with the project by May of 2021.
+And they completed the project by May of 2021.

 That’s a total of about 9 months to complete the build.

 The couple did most of the work themselves, but they also had help on weekends thanks to some of their friends.